amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

 ## Overview
 The goals of this assignment are to:
+   1. Get slack setup for the course
-   1. Install Java and Eclipse
+   2. Install Java and Eclipse
-   2. bring up Eclipse as an Integrated Development Environment.
+   3. bring up Eclipse as an Integrated Development Environment.
-   3. establish (if you do not already have one) a free personal [github account](https://help.github.com/en/articles/signing-up-for-a-new-github-account).
+   4. establish (if you do not already have one) a free personal [github account](https://help.github.com/en/articles/signing-up-for-a-new-github-account).
-   4. import a clone of the master-copy for this project into Eclipse.
+   5. import a clone of the master-copy for this project into Eclipse.
-   5. fill in the missing code in a simple Java program.
+   6. fill in the missing code in a simple Java program.
-   6. submit your work by committing and pushing it back to github.
+   7. submit your work by committing and pushing it back to github.

 ## Classes